 A system was designed and constructed to pressure cycle up to 10 full-scale tanks in parallel at a rate of approximately 250 discrete pressure cycles per day (approximately 5-minute pressure cycle time).
 The pressure vessels are cycled between 3.4 and 43.8 MPa, with an approximately 2-minute pressure ramp rate, 2-minute hold time at maximum pressure, 30-second depressurization rate, and 30-second hold at minimum pressure.
-Details of the system, experimental procedures, and additional explanation of results are given in reference [2].
-At the time of writing, pressure vessels have cycled for as many as 47,000 cycles without failure, although not all pressure vessels have experienced this number of cycles.
-Pressure vessels with engineered defects have been subjected to fewer cycles and four vessels have failed after as few as 8,000 cycles.
-Figure 2 shows the number of cycles that many of the pressure vessels have experienced as a function of the initial defect size for those pressure vessels with engineered defects.
-Also shown in this figure are the estimates of the cycle life assuming the engineered defects began propagating after the first pressure cycle.
-Clearly, these estimates underestimate the cycle life.
+Pressure vessels cycled for 47,000 cycles without failure, although not all pressure vessels experienced this number of cycles.
+Pressure vessels with engineered defects were subjected to fewer cycles and four vessels failed after as few as 8,000 cycles.
 Generally, there are two components to fatigue life, crack initiation and crack propagation.
-The engineering predictions are based on crack propagation only, since there is no broadly accepted way to account for crack initiation.
+The engineering predictions are based on crack propagation only, since there is no broadly accepted method to account for crack initiation.